ojmurad/looprun/README.md

 ## ✨ Key Features

-* **Intelligent Web Proxy Powered by Local UV servers:** Browse the web without boundaries.
+* **Intelligent Web Proxy Powered by Holy UB:** Browse the web without boundaries.
 Our integrated proxy allows for secure, unrestricted access to your favorite sites directly within the app.
 * **Unified Smart Search:** A powerful, context-aware search engine that indexes web results, cloud games, and media titles simultaneously.
 * **Cloud Gaming:** Stream your favorite titles instantly without the need for installing anything.
 * **Essential Web Apps & Tools:** A curated suite of productivity and utility apps built-in.